 Frequently Asked Questions (FAQs)

-What if I can’t afford to pay the balance on my hospital bill?
+What if I can not afford to pay the balance on my hospital bill?

 Financial aid is available to eligible patients who are residents of Massachusetts and receiving medically necessary services (learn more in the Emerson Hospital Financial Aid Policy).
 Eligibility is based upon family income.
 Read more about your eligibility for financial assistance or contact our Financial Counseling office at 978-287-3432.

-We’re also pleased to offer an easy and affordable interest-free monthly installment plan that allows you to pay off your hospital bill each month.
+We are also pleased to offer an easy and affordable interest-free monthly installment plan that allows you to pay off your hospital bill each month.
 Simply contact our Billing Office at 978-287-3020.
-Please note that this policy doesn’t apply to physicians’ services or other providers who bill independently from the hospital.
+Please note that this policy does not apply to physicians’ services or other providers who bill independently from the hospital.

 I provided my insurance information at the hospital.
 Why am I receiving a statement?

 Sometimes, we may not have been able to process information that you provided prior to the scheduled mailing of a statement.
-We apologize if your account wasn’t updated before the statement was mailed, and ask that you contact us with the information at 978-287-3020.
+We apologize if your account was not updated before the statement was mailed, and ask that you contact us with the information at 978-287-3020.

 The insurance information on my statement is incorrect.
 How do I change it?

 Simply go to Pay Your Bill, click on “My Account” and make the appropriate changes to your account information.
-If you haven’t yet created an online account, you can create one on that page, too.
+If you have not created an online account, you can create one on that page, too.

 Or you can call our Billing office at 978-287-3020.
 Your updates will be reflected in our billing system within 3 days of receiving the information.